-Simon Reynolds make a great point in the Wire's 2008 Rewind issue, already posted here by a different writers as part of an excellent essay regarding the difficulty in holding exclusive convictions in the face of so many different musical ideas.
+Simon Reynolds make a great point in The Wire's 2008 Rewind issue, already posted here [broken link] by a different writer as part of an excellent essay regarding the difficulty in holding exclusive convictions in the face of so many different musical ideas:

 Perhaps the showing of reference points and taste is the reason for the music to exist.